DefangLabs/defang/samples/python/AI-ML Music/README.md

 # Music Recommendation API
 This Music Recommendation API provides artist recommendations based on collaborative filtering using the Alternating Least Squares (ALS) algorithm from the implicit library.
 The dataset utilized is from Last.fm.
+Note that alognside your .py file, include a requirements.txt so that the Dockerfile can install the necessary packages with pip.

 ## Essential Setup Files